Canada tax filing help

 When using the tax software, make sure to carefully answer all the questions—it’s important that your information is accurate.

-One key question to look out for is:
+Two key questions to look out for is:

 “Did you become a resident of Canada for income tax purposes in [the tax year]?”